pantrypoints/sp/content/en/material/principles/part-5/chapter-04.md

 <!-- Atoms are the substance of matter. -->

 {{< i s="/graphics/meta/space.jpg" a="Extension" c="The philosophical extension is the metaphysical space occupied by a physical object in the mind.
 This is why the aetherspace facilitates the expanmsion of the universe, called rarefaction by Descartes" >}}

-## Solidity and Persistence

-Physics believes that the solidity of matter is from the electromagnetic force simply because the electrons are the ones repeling each other.

-However, in Material Superphysics, the mechanism is the shells of the electron which are part of the proton's aetherspace.

-These shells are dictated by the proton just as the sun's orbits are dictated by the sun's vortex.

-A denser object has more aetherspace and less space particles.

-{{< q a="Rene Descartes" c="Principia Philosophia, Part 2 Article 54" >}}
-Fluids are bodies that are divided into many small particles, agitated by mutually different motions.
-Solids are bodies whose individual particles all remain at rest relative to each other.
-{{< /q >}}

 ## Quarks